LukasOndrejka/ansible-ubuntu/README.md

 Repository will download to `~/.ansible/ansible-ubuntu`.

 ##### 2. Customize the playbook (`playbook.yml`) and  vars (`group_vars/all.yml`) to suit your needs
 Every roles are disabled by default.
-For enable role remove hashtag.
+For enable role remove hashtag.<br>
 Example:
 ```
 roles: